karl-gardner/droplet_detection/README.md

 9) Repeat steps 7 and 8 with the cell dataset <a href="https://universe.roboflow.com/karl-gardner-kmk9u/cropped_drops2/dataset/3">
   <img src="https://user-images.githubusercontent.com/91646805/156698862-6591ba12-a90f-4495-8736-cab83f5cd237.svg" height="18"/></a>
 10) You can now use both notebooks to perform more testing or contribute to the project.
-You can find the code written for many of the figures in the final paper: DOI Website
+You can find the code written for many of the figures in the final paper: https://doi.org/10.1039/D2LC00462C
 </details>

 <details>